 - The failure of the Commission to fulfill the Terms of Reference of the Inquiry as specified by the Treasurer ie 1(a) and 1(d); - The obvious bias of the Commission in not accepting the evidence of the Citrus Industry or growers in detailing the financial plight of the industry.
 The Commission however has placed great credence on "evidence" provided by other stakeholders including BGP International, Warren Muirhead, JV Whyte and Berri.
-In this regard although a Benchmarking study has identified that growers in the Murray Valley suffered losses three out of five years, broke even once and made a profit once and that the Commission itself has accepted that 2000-2001 was a disastrous year for growers, the Commission still contends that growers are in a sound financial position;
+In this regard although a Benchmarking study has identified that growers in the Murray Valley suffered losses three out of five years, broke even once and made a profit once and that the Commission itself has accepted that 2000-2001 was a disastrous year for growers, the Commission still contends that growers are in a sound financial position.

-- The misrepresentation of data and figures by the Commission, the selective utilization of some data and statistics to support their assumptions, and the utilization of flawed financial modeling rather than actual realistic grower costs and returns to skew findings; - The attempts by the Commission to include off farm income and income from other crops in order to validate the financial viability of the industry.
+- Information now provided by Riverina Citrus Growers at Appendix C reinforces the disastrous position of growers in this area.
+These figures demonstrate that Valencia growers have not made a profit since 1995 ie returns have not exceeded costs of production.
+Information on costs of production can be found at Appendix D. The returns for Navels have been better but even the returns for these export varieties are meager in most years and certainly do not balance the losses experienced for Valencias; - The misrepresentation of data and figures by the Commission, the selective utilization of some data and statistics to support their assumptions, and the utilization of flawed financial modeling rather than actual realistic grower costs and returns to skew findings; - The attempts by the Commission to include off farm income and income from other crops in order to validate the financial viability of the industry.
 This information is outside the scope of this inquiry.
 This inquiry is to focus on the profitability of the Citrus Industry.
-As such given that growers need to grow other crops and work extra part time jobs in order to survive, clearly demonstrates that citrus growing is not profitable and yet the commission refuses to accept this position. - The complete failure of the Commission to obtain all information prior to preparing the Position Paper; - The failure of the Commission to make any recommendations which will realize any on farm benefits to growers now or in the immediate or even long term future; and - The focus of the Commission on the supposed benefits of exports and a complete lack of focus on the effects of imports on the local industry.
+As such given that growers need to grow other crops and work extra part time jobs in order to survive, clearly demonstrates that citrus growing is not profitable and yet the Commission refuses to accept this position. - The complete failure of the Commission to obtain all information prior to preparing the Position Paper; - The failure of the Commission to make any recommendations which will realize any on farm benefits to growers now or in the immediate or even long term future; and - The focus of the Commission on the supposed benefits of exports and a complete lack of focus on the effects of imports on the local industry.